allyapp/mapbox_directions/README.md

 - **steps**(``Array[MapboxDirections::Step]``)
 - Methods:
   - **transform_polyline_precision(precision = 1e5)**

-    When geometry is polyline, polyline representation format are built with precision 6 (``1e6``).
+    When geometry is polyline, polyline representation format are built with precision 6 ``1e6``.
     In order to get the polyline string transformed into another precision use this method passing the desired precision, which by default is 5 ``1e5``.

-  To know more about how polyline are built from coordinates: https://developers.google.com/maps/documentation/utilities/polylinealgorithm
+  To know more about how the algorithm that builds polylines from coordinates: https://developers.google.com/maps/documentation/utilities/polylinealgorithm